-Similar to Vulnerable Persons Registries, Autism Registries are intended to provide police with crucial information about a registered person with Autism.
+Similar to the Vulnerable Persons Registries, Autism Registries are intended to provide police with crucial information about a registered person with Autism.
 Autism Registries typically provide police with emergency contact information, detailed physical descriptions, known triggers, de-escalation techniques and/or special needs of a person with Autism Spectrum Disorder.
 Some Autism Registries are operated through a joint partnership between an Autism association and the police service.

 Is the program based on research?

-There was no evidence found that indicates this program is based on research
+There was no evidence found that indicates this program is based on research.

 Has the program been independently evaluated?